dcthedeveloper/NuVision-News2.0/docs/REFLECTIVE_JOURNAL.md

 ## Project Overview

-This reflective journal documents the development journey of NuVision News 2.0, a comprehensive news intelligence platform demonstrating advanced NLP techniques.
-As a solo project, this reflects my personal learning, challenges, and growth throughout the final project development.
+This reflective journal documents the development journey of NuVision News, a comprehensive news intelligence platform demonstrating advanced NLP techniques.
+This reflects my personal learning, challenges, and growth throughout the final project development.

 ---

-## Individual Contributions
+### Individual Contributions (100%)

 As the sole developer of this project, I was responsible for all aspects of design, implementation, and documentation: